Serger Basics // 1 Day // Jan 11

 - Stitch types: four-thread and three-thread serging, narrow hem, rolled hem, flatlock stitching, gathering

 If you have your own Brother 1034D, feel free to bring it with ALL its accessories.
 If you have a serger that's a different brand or model, please let us know upfront so we can be prepared to help you.
 Also bring the manual!
 If your serger is in ill-repair or you know it hasn't be used in a long time, you may want to get it professionally serviced first to make sure it still works.
-Please note that we will NOT be able to accommodate serger/coverstitch combo machines in this particular workshop.
+Please note that we will NOT be able to accommodate two-thread overlockers, air-threading machines or serger/coverstitch combo machines in this particular workshop.
 If you're not sure if you have that, you probably don't, but you can always ask us :)

 Skill Level: Advanced Beginner and beyond.
 It's okay if you've never used a serger before, but sewing experience on a regular machine is required.
 You have at least taken our Sewing 101 course or have equivalent experience.